Network Centrality and Clustering

 font_size=16)

-As mentioned, when Wayne Zachary studied the club, a conflict arose between the instructor and the president (nodes 0 and 33).
+As mentioned, when Wayne Zachary studied the club, a conflict arose between the instructor and the president (nodes 0 and 33, respectively).

 Zachary predicted the way the club would split based on an \(s\)-\(t\) min cut.